mariaclararo/pic18f4550-monitoring-firmware/README.md

 ## 🚀 Project Scope

 The core objective was to perform a complete *bring-up* of a pre-existing PCB design.
-My responsibilities included:
+The goals included:
 1. **Soldering & Assembly:** Manual installation of all discrete and integrated components on the PCB.
 2. **Hardware Validation:** Continuity testing, power rail verification, and peripheral functional testing.
 3. **Firmware Development:** Implementation of low-level drivers and application logic in C.